 The downloadable Bentham Lecture 2009 delivered by Richard Reeves, Director of the think-tank Demos, made the case that true liberalism – the liberalism of Mill – is not the problem, but the solution to the moral and societal problems facing us today.
 Held on November 26th and chaired by Peter Cave.Video and report of the lecture.

 The sell-out Darwin Day Lecture 2008 was held on 12th February.
 Tim Lewens posed the question, “Charles Darwin: A Philosophical Naturalist?”
-Chaired by Richard Dawkins, Vice President of the BHA.
+Chaired by Richard Dawkins, Patron of the BHA.

-In the Voltaire Lecture 2008, Raymond Tallis, a Distinguished Supporter of the BHA, asked “Is Human Freedom Possible?”
+In the Voltaire Lecture 2008, Raymond Tallis, a Patron of the BHA, asked “Is Human Freedom Possible?”
 The lecture was held on April 10th at University College London.

 The popular Bentham Lecture 2008 considered “Terrorism, Torture and Human Rights”.
 Professor Jonathan Glover argued that while human rights remain a philosophically awkward concept, there is nevertheless good reason to prohibit torture – and indeed to “take the option off the table”.
 Watch a videoof the lecture.